 MPs debated the second reading of the Mental Capacity (Amendment) Bill in the House of Commons on Tuesday 18 December 2018.

-The Secretary of State for Health and Social Care, Matt Hancock, opened the debate on behalf of the Government.
-The Health Secretary gave the following remarks:
+The Secretary of State for Health and Social Care, Matt Hancock, opened the debate on behalf of the Government saying;

-"...we have a duty of care to the most vulnerable in our society, and that everybody deserves to be treated with dignity and respect, no matter what their physical or mental condition.
-I hope that the House will also agree that liberty is a fundamental right, and that no decision on the deprivation of liberty can ever be taken lightly.
-Such decisions can be taken only to protect society or individuals.
-There are currently 2 million people in this country who have impaired mental capacity.
-Care homes and hospitals often have to take decisions to restrict people’s movements in order to protect them.
-That could involve preventing elderly people with dementia from moving, or stopping vulnerable people getting access to things that they could use to self-harm.
-The present deprivation of liberty safeguards are meant to ensure that people who lack the capacity to make decisions for themselves are not deprived of their liberty unfairly or unnecessarily, but the current system is broken and needs to change.".
+"We have a duty of care to the most vulnerable in our society, and everybody deserves to be treated with dignity and respect, no matter what their physical or mental condition.
+I hope that the House will also agree that liberty is a fundamental right, and that no decision on the deprivation of liberty can ever be taken lightly [...]
+The present deprivation of liberty safeguards are meant to ensure that people who lack the capacity to make decisions for themselves are not deprived of their liberty unfairly or unnecessarily, but the current system is broken and needs to change."

 The Bill amends the Mental Capacity Act 2005, which provides a statutory framework for people who lack capacity to make decisions for themselves.
 The Bill is based on the recommendations of the Law Commission report Mental Capacity and Deprivation of Liberty, which was published together with the Law Commission’s draft Bill in March 2017.

 The Government’s Mental Capacity (Amendment) Bill would reform the process for authorising arrangements which enable people, who lack capacity to consent, to be deprived of their liberty for the purpose of